-“ Red cabbage slaw without mayo?”
+“Purple cabbage slaw without mayo or sour cream?”
 The family was quite skeptical when I made it the first time.

-So you can make this spicy no mayo coleslaw ahead of time and chill to your heart’s content.
+So you can make this honey mustard slaw ahead of time and chill to your heart’s content.

-Why not make it healthier and tastier by sneaking in more variety, color, and nutrition, adding purple carrots and red cabbage in addition to the regular ones?
-And use Dijon mustard for added spice.
-Welcome to the spicy, sweet, tangy and HEALTHY world of no mayo coleslaw with honey!
+Why not make this delicious recipe healthier and tastier by sneaking in more variety, color, and nutrition?
+So I added purple carrots and red cabbage in addition to the regular ones.
+And used Dijon mustard for added spice.

 Ingredient notes